Alek Thomas Preview, Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the last-ranked team ERA among all league pitching staffs (5.66).
+- The Rockies have a 5.65 team ERA that ranks last among all MLB pitching staffs.

-- Rockies pitchers combine to allow 200 total home runs at a clip of 1.5 per game (second-most in baseball).
+- Rockies pitchers combine to allow the second-most home runs in baseball (200 total, 1.5 per game).

-- His last time out was on Wednesday against the Atlanta Braves, when the right-hander tossed five innings, surrendering three earned runs while giving up nine hits.
+- The left-hander last appeared on Thursday against the Atlanta Braves, when he tossed 5 2/3 innings, allowing six earned runs while giving up eight hits.

-- The 26-year-old has amassed an ERA of 4.95, with 7.5 strikeouts per nine innings, in 23 games this season.
-Opposing hitters have a .268 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.